PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home_conclusion.md

 Given a specified amount of time to run the simulation, the model takes the following steps.
 First, we select a random direction of movement along with a duration of our tumble.
 The degree of reorientation follows a uniform distribution from 0° to 360°.
 The duration of each tumble follows an exponential distribution with mean 0.1s[^Saragosti2012].
 As the result of a tumble, the cell only changes its orientation, not its position.

 We then select a random duration to run and let the bacterium run in that direction for the specified amount of time.
-The duration of each run follows an exponential distribution with mean equal to an experimentally verified run length.
+The duration of each run follows an exponential distribution with mean equal to some parameter *t*<sub>0</sub>, which we set equal to the experimentally verified value of 1 second.

 We then iterate these two steps of tumbling and running until the total time used is equal to the time devoted to the simulation.